rohbdn07/aws-chunk-processing-pipeline/README.md

 > Instead, it reads and processes the JSON data in a memory-efficient way, splitting and writing each chunk as it goes.
 > This approach ensures scalability and stability even with very large input files, as memory usage remains low and predictable regardless of file size.

+---

+## Running the Tests

+Unit tests are provided for the `primaryTasksplitLargeJson.js` to ensure correctness and reliability.

+To run the tests:

+1. Open a terminal and navigate to the `splitter` directory:
+    ```bash
+    cd splitter
+    ```

+2. Run the test suite using npm:
+    ```bash
+    npm run test
+    ```

+This will execute all test cases and display the results in your terminal.